-The 20 percent reduction in $CO_2$ emissions from 2005 to 2015 happened in three ways: renewable energy such as hydroelectric, wind and solar increased; the recession dampened energy demand; and the use of natural gas nearly doubled, which had the biggest impact.
-Natural gas grew quickly because hydraulic fracturing (fracking) of shales created new supplies, causing natural gas prices to plummet.
+The 20 percent reduction in CO2 emissions from 2005 to 2015 happened in three ways: renewable energy such as hydroelectric, wind and solar increased; there was a recession, which dampened energy demand; and the use of natural gas nearly doubled, which had the biggest impact.

-If the pace of $CO_2$ reduction from 2005 to 2015 continues to 2030, $CO_2$ emissions would be around 1,300 million metric tons, a 45 percent reduction from 2005 and substantially lower than the goals of the Clean Power Plan.
+Natural gas grew quickly because hydraulic fracturing (fracking) of shales created new supplies, causing natural-gas prices to plummet.
+If the pace of CO2 reduction from 2005 to 2015 continues to 2030, CO2 emissions would be around 1,300 million metric tons - a 45 percent reduction from 2005 and substantially lower than the goals of the Clean Power Plan.

 Confused?
-So am I. Why push for a Clean Power Plan if we are already two-thirds of the way there and headed - without federal intervention - lower than the ultimate goal of the plan?
+So am I. Why push for a Clean Power Plan if we are already twothirds of the way there and headed - without federal intervention - lower than the ultimate goal of the plan?

 As with most things in energy, there are politics involved.
-Take the proposed EPA rate-based $CO_2$ reduction burdens recommended by the Clean Power Plan for each state.
-If you arrange the states from left to right on a graph, you'll see that the half on the left with the smallest proposed $CO_2$ reduction burden voted 75 percent Democrat in the 2012 presidential race, and the half on the right with the greatest burden voted 66 percent Republican.
+Take the proposed EPA rate-based CO2 reduction burdens recommended by the

+Clean Power Plan for each state.
+If you arrange the states from left to right on a graph, you'll see that the half on the left with the least proposed CO2 reduction burden voted 75 percent Democrat in the 2012 presidential race, and the half on the right with the greatest burden voted 66 percent Republican.

 We should not judge political motivation or intention, but we do need to look at actual outcomes.
-Government carbon dioxide interventions have not worked very well in other countries, and in fact they have often had the opposite effect on actual $CO_2$ emissions.
-In contrast, the U.S has made great progress thus far, even if not orchestrated, without federal policy or agency rules.
+Government carbon interventions have not worked very well in other countries, and in fact they have often had the opposite effect on actual CO2 emissions.
+In contrast, the U.S. has made great progress thus far, even if not orchestrated, without federal policy or agency rules.

-Back in the early 2000s, the Kyoto Protocol, a precursor to the Paris Agreement, set out a similar goal, but in fact had the reverse impact: CO2 emissions in developed nations remained essentially flat, but emissions in developing nations increased sharply.
+Back in the early 2000s, the Kyoto Protocol - a precursor to the Paris Agreement - set out a similar goal, but in fact had the reverse impact: CO2 emissions in developed nations remained essentially flat, but emissions in developing nations increased sharply.

 Nonetheless, some still argue the Clean Power Plan is needed, perhaps on philosophical or moral grounds.
-But if the goal is actual reductions in $CO_2$ emissions, the road to green is not always a federal highway.
+But if the goal is actual reductions in CO2 emissions, the road to green is not always a federal highway.

-Scott W. Tinker is the state geologist of Texas, the director of the Bureau of Economic Geology and the Allday Endowed Chair in the Jackson School of Geosciences at the University of Texas at Austin.
-Email: scott.tinker@beg.utexas.edu
+Scott W. Tinker is the state geologist of Texas, the director of the Bureau of Economic Geology and the Allday Endowed Chair in the Jackson School of Geosciences at The University of Texas at Austin.